3 Vietnamese Street Food Dishes Not to Miss

 Phở is among the best of the street food of Vietnam, and you will be able to find it everywhere all over the country.
 Also, it is almost universally available in Vietnamese restaurants all over the world.

 It is served with fresh vegetables such as basil, scallions, and steamed bean sprouts on a separate plate and there will always be two sauces served with this dish.
-One sauce is called “hoisin,” which is Chinese in origin.
-This sauce is made with sweet potato, soybeans, wheat flour, sugar, garlic, water, salt, sesame seeds, cornstarch, and chili.

 The other is called “sriracha,” named after the Thai village in which is was first used.
 Though Thai in origin, it’s become quite popular not only in Vietnam, but all over the world.
 Sriracha sauce is made with ground chili peppers, distilled vinegar, garlic, sugar, and salt.